wnfs-wg/spec/spec/private-wnfs.md

 - must not be correlatable to other paths and
 - must not leak the amount of path segments inside the path.

-Using simply the hash of a file path would suffice to satify the above conditions, however, we also want to be able to create cryptographically signed certificates that give write access to a  subset of keys in the private forest corresponding to a branch in the private file system hierarchy.
+Using simply the hash of a file path would suffice to satisfy the above conditions, however, we also want to be able to create cryptographically signed certificates that give write access to a  subset of keys in the private forest corresponding to a branch in the private file system hierarchy.

 To achieve this, we make use of cryptographic RSA accumulators.
 For details on how accumulation works, refer to [this paper][RSA accumulators]